achrrafe/easytube/README.md

 # easytube
-Simple project to download youtibe video and getting information about video
+Simple project to download youtube video and getting information about video